-Athletic Therapy at Burlington Sports Therapy is provided by Madeleine Hunter who has over 20 years experience working with national, varsity, rep, and recreational athletes.
-A treatment may include: electrical modalities, massage, acupuncture, rehabilitation exercises, and manual therapy, depending on the diagnosis.
+Athletic Therapy at Burlington Sports Therapy may include: electrical modalities, massage, acupuncture, rehabilitation exercises, and manual therapy, depending on the diagnosis.
 You will find some general information about Athletic Therapy below.
 If you have any questions about sports therapy or your condition, please do not hesitate to call us.

 Athletic Therapy – What is it?